narrativeandplay/hypedyn2/README.md

 To execute the tests, run `gradlew test`.

+### Building packages

+The Gradle JavaFX plugin used in the project will by default build the appropriate packages for the system it is being built on.
+On OS X, this will automatically build a DMG.
+On other platforms, this defaults to a folder with all the necessary files.

+On Windows, if Inno Setup is installed and available on the PATH, an installable exe can be created (details [here](https://bitbucket.org/shemnon/javafx-gradle/issues/20/native-installers-not-create-on-windows) for how to correctly place the path onto the PATH variable).

+On Linux, if the required build tools are present (only for RPM and DEB based distros), the appropriate package can be built.
+Details [here](http://docs.oracle.com/javafx/2/deployment/self-contained-packaging.htm).

 ## Contributing

 This project follows standard gitflow conventions, with the only deviation from standard conventions being that the